A Week In Los Angeles, CA, On A $65,000 Salary

 8 a.m. — Wow, I am EXHAUSTED.
 I roll around in bed for a little and force myself to jump up and down to wake up a bit.
 I pack my gym bag, grab my lunch, and head out the door!

-12:30 p.m. — I run out to a shop nearby to find a card for my coworker's birthday.
-After, I head back to the office where I eat my salad and an orange. $4.50
+12:30 p.m. — It was my coworker's birthday yesterday, and I had no idea!
+I go to a shop nearby to find a card for her.
+I see a Beyoncé “Happy Bey Day” card and immediately buy it — her goal for her 29th year is to dance with Beyoncé.
+(She's an engineer and aspiring dancer — incredible gal!)
+I buy the card and head back to the office, where I eat my salad and an orange. $4.50

+4:30 p.m. — I have a one-on-one with my boss and ask if it's okay if I extend the Colombia trip a few days since we're planning to leave on a Friday — and why not spend the weekend?
+She gives me the go-ahead as long as the flight isn't crazy expensive.
+I book my flight on my personal credit card, but immediately expense it.
+Hey, I get those travel points!!!! ($647 expensed)

 6 p.m. — I drive over to my friend's place in Venice to work out at her gym in her apartment complex.
 She wants me to show her weight training tricks.
 We work on chest and arms and do a little ab set.
 I am dead.